skggm/skggm/README.md

 # Examples

-## Estimator Suite
+## Usage
-In `examples/estimator_suite.py` we reproduce the [plot_sparse_cov](http://scikit-learn.org/stable/auto_examples/covariance/plot_sparse_cov.html) example from the scikit-learn documentation for each method provided.
+In `examples/estimator_suite.py` we reproduce the [plot_sparse_cov](http://scikit-learn.org/stable/auto_examples/covariance/plot_sparse_cov.html) example from the scikit-learn documentation for each method provided (however, the variations chosen are not exhaustive).

 An example run for `n_examples=100` and `n_features=20` yielded the following results.